Sceptre/sceptre-cdk-handler/README.md

 1. The CDK template must only contain one CDK Stack class, and the class must be called `CdkStack`.

+#### CDK Feature Flags and Custom Bootstrap

+To set any [CDK Feature Flags](https://docs.aws.amazon.com/cdk/v2/guide/featureflags.html) or to specify a modified [CDK Bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) qualifier, set these in the handler's `context` argument.
+See [sceptre-example](sceptre-example) for an example of this.

 ### How does this handler work?

 When using _only_ the CDK CLI (not Sceptre) to deploy using `cdk deploy`, the CDK CLI effectively performs